-We take an active stand on the corporate governance development and have, as an element of this, established an appropriate framework for and organisation of our supreme governing bodies and control systems allowing for the fact that we are a partner-operated business.
-This ensures that we act in compliance with existing legislation, develop in the right direction, minimise risks and engage in active and open dialogue with our shareholders, i.e. all equity partners.
+We take an active stand on the corporate governance development and have, as an element of this, established an appropriate framework for an organisation of our supreme governing bodies and control systems allowing for the fact that we are a partner-owned business.
+This ensures that we always comply with applicable legislation, develop in the right direction, minimise risks and engage in active and open dialogue with our shareholders, i.e. all equity partners.

-PwC Board of Directors
+PwC Board of Directors (16 September 2022)